A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Translation-based EA Techniques

 where $\mathcal{T}_r$ includes all the true triples in $\mathcal{G}_1$ and $\mathcal{G}_2$, as well as all the generated triples described above; $\mathcal{T}^\prime_r$ contains all the corrupted triples generated by uniform negative sampling~\citep{TransE2013}.
 Note that this loss function is the sum of two parts in comparison to Equation~\ref{eq:TransELoss}, which is called \textit{limit-based loss function} proposed by~\cite{limit-loss2017}; it minimizes both $f_\text{triple}(h,r,t)$ and $f_\text{triple}(h^\prime,r^\prime,t^\prime)$ by using two hyper-parameters $\gamma_{1}$ and $\gamma_{2}$ to control them directly.

-The alignment module of BootEA is the one-to-one classifier, which uses a cross-entropy loss between the distribution of the entities in $\mathcal{G}_1$ vs. the distribution of the predicted class (i.e., the aligned entity) from $\mathcal{G}_2$.
+The alignment module of BootEA is a one-to-one classifier, which { {is different from the aligning method in Equation \ref{margin-based-kga-loss} and}} uses a cross-entropy loss between the distribution of the entities in $\mathcal{G}_1$ vs. the distribution of the predicted class (i.e., the aligned entity) from $\mathcal{G}_2$.
 All the pairs of entities in $S$ are plugged into the following equation to compute the cross-entropy loss:

 where $\phi_{e_1}(e_2)$ is a function that computes the labeling probability of $e_1$.
 If $e_1$ is labeled as $e_2$, the labeling distribution $\phi_{e_1}$ has all of its mass concentrated on $e_2$, i.e., $\phi_{e_1}(e_2)=1$.
 If $e_1$ is unlabeled, $\phi_{e_1}$ is a uniform distribution; $\pi$ is the classifier that predicts the aligned entity from $\mathcal{E}_2$ given $e_1\in\mathcal{E}_1$.